Which of the following is an example of a chemical change? | Study Prep in Pearson+

 Analyze each option to determine if it involves a change in chemical composition:

-Melting of ice is a physical change because it changes water from solid to liquid without altering its chemical structure (H\_2O remains H\_2O).

-Breaking a glass is a physical change because it changes the shape and size of the glass but does not change its chemical composition.
+Breaking a glass is a physical change because it only changes the shape and size of the glass, not its chemical identity.

-Dissolving sugar in water is generally a physical change because sugar molecules disperse in water but do not chemically react to form new substances.

-Rusting of iron is a chemical change because iron reacts with oxygen and moisture in the environment to form a new substance, iron oxide (rust), which has different chemical properties from iron.
+Rusting of iron (Fe) is a chemical change because iron reacts with oxygen and moisture in the environment to form a new substance, iron oxide (rust), which has different properties from iron.

+Melting of ice and dissolving sugar in water are physical changes because the substances change state or mix but their chemical identities remain the same.

 Watch next